mikecalvo/mikecalvo.github.io/msse/notes/security/index.md

 - The code and markup submit a form request to a real site
 - Because the request is coming from your browser, it includes a cookie for the real site
 - That request can look valid to the real site

 ---

-# Preventing CSRF
-- Include a unique token with the form for your application
-- When a form request is processed, the token is compared against the expected token
-- Grails CSRF support
-  - `useToken` attribute on the `<g:form>` tag adds the token
-  - withForm controller block includes an invalidToken method for placing CSRF token mismatch logic

----